cabins/.emacs.d/README.md

 ## About Programming language

 I mainly use Python & Go in my work.
-So I set up the programming environments for this two languages with LSP - the protocol from Microsoft.
+So I set up the programming environments for this two languages with [LSP](https://emacs-lsp.github.io/lsp-mode/) - the protocol from Microsoft.
 If you use other languages, such as JavaScript, C++, and so on, you can easily set up for them with LSP - sometimes you just install the language servers, Emacs config code does NOT need to change.

 ## About the default FONT
 I use [Ubuntu Mono](https://design.ubuntu.com/font/) as the default Latin Character font, and `华文细黑` as the default Chinese Character font.
-Download and install the fonts if you like them too, otherwise, change the `lisp/init-ui.el` to your preference.
+Download and install the fonts if you like them too, otherwise, change the `lisp/init-ui.el` to your preferences.

 ## Installation